by Host Autopsy Editorial

 Free Tools to Measure Speed

-1. Google PageSpeed Insights — Core Web Vitals from real users + lab data
+1. Google PageSpeed Insights — Core Web Vitals from real users (CrUX data) plus lab data from Lighthouse

-2. WebPageTest — Detailed waterfall charts and filmstrip view
+2. WebPageTest — Detailed waterfall charts, filmstrip view, and multi-location testing

-Run your site through our scanner above to get a comprehensive health check.
+Run your site through our scanner above to get a comprehensive health check that covers speed alongside security headers, SSL configuration, and DNS setup.

 Check your own website